webplatform/docs/css/properties/text-rendering/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=auto
-|Description=Indicates that the browser shall choose the most appropriate method between speed, legibility and geometric precision but favors legibility over speed and geometric precision.
+|Description=Indicates that the browser should choose the most appropriate method between speed, legibility and geometric precision, but favors legibility over speed and geometric precision.
 }}{{CSS Property Value
 |Data Type=optimizeSpeed
-|Description=Indicates that the browser shall favor rendering speed over legibility and geometric precision.
-The browser usually disables kerning and ligatures and sometimes will turn off anti-aliasing.
+|Description=Indicates that the browser should favor rendering speed over legibility and geometric precision.
+Browsers usually disable kerning and ligatures and sometimes turn off anti-aliasing.
 }}{{CSS Property Value
 |Data Type=optimizeLegibility
-|Description=Indicates that the browser shall favor legibility over rendering speed and geometric precision.
-The browser usually will apply anti-aliasing and / or font hinting to display the most legible text.
+|Description=Indicates that the browser should favor legibility over rendering speed and geometric precision.
+Browsers usually apply anti-aliasing or font hinting to display the most legible text.
 }}{{CSS Property Value
 |Data Type=geometricPrecision
-|Description=Indicates that the user agent shall favor the geometric precision over rendering speed and legibility.
-Usually, this option will cause the browser to not use hinting.
-Instead glyph outlines will be drawn with comparable geometric precision to the rendering of path data.
+|Description=Indicates that the browser should favor geometric precision over rendering speed and legibility.
+Usually, this option causes the browser to not use hinting.
+Instead glyph outlines are drawn with comparable geometric precision to the rendering of path data.
-This setting can be helpful when using Kerning which does often not scale linearly and can make text using such fonts look good.
+This setting can be helpful when using kerning, which does often not scale linearly and can make text using such fonts look good.
 }}
 }}
 {{Examples_Section